racksa/cuFCM/README.md

 ```bash
 python3 script.py plot3 #mode #tol
 ```
-Different
 \#mode=1: plot error heatmap

 \#mode=2: plot compute time

-For \#mode=2, an additional argument \#tol can be passed to filter simulations of the specitied tol.
+For \#mode=2, an additional argument \#tol can be passed to filter simulations of the tol.